FAQ

 - repainting most or all of the home

-Even in these cases, we have worked around clients continuing to live in their homes, and we can always create a plan (typically completing the project in phases by area) to allow you to stay in your home.
+Even in these cases, we have worked around clients continuing to live in their homes, and we can always create a plan (typically completing the project in phases by area) to allow you to stay in your home, and avoid the cost of a hotel or home rental.

 Of course, this varies depending on the size of the project.
-For our smaller projects (think shower renovation, kitchen or bathroom facelifts, or something similar), it may only be under construction for 1.5 – 3 weeks.
-For a full gut and redesign of a large kitchen, 9 – 11 weeks.
-For multi-space or whole home renovations: potentially 3+ months.
+For our smaller projects (think shower renovation, kitchen or bathroom facelifts, or something similar), it may only be under construction for 2 – 4 weeks.
+Mid-range kitchen or bathroom remodels may take 4 – 7 weeks.
+And, for a full gut and redesign of a large kitchen, 7 – 10 weeks.
+For multi-space or whole home renovations: construction timelines are typically 3+ months.

 Included within every construction agreement is an approximate project length.
 We schedule our projects out day by day from the beginning.
 Material arrival dates, our own in-house labor availability, and our subcontractors’ schedules are all considered before setting a schedule.
 Of course, this is remodeling with many, many moving parts, and our schedule is subject to change by a day or two.
 However, having a schedule set from the beginning ensures that we will hit our target end date as closely as possible.